Sumitchongder/QR-SPPS/README.md

 ## Supply Chain Encoding

 The 40-node retail network is modelled as a directed four-tier graph.
-Each business entity maps to one qubit; the binary quantum states encode whether that node is operating normally or under stress.
-Supplier-buyer relationships become ZZ coupling terms whose strength reflects historical co-failure probability, while an exogenous shock — a port closure, geopolitical embargo, or demand collapse — enters as a transverse X field on the affected nodes.
+Each business entity maps to a single qubit; the binary quantum state encodes whether that node is operating normally or under stress.
+Supplier-buyer relationships become ZZ coupling terms whose strength reflects historical co-failure probability, while an exogenous shock — a port closure, geopolitical embargo, or demand collapse enters as a transverse X field on the affected nodes.

 ```
 H = Σᵢ hᵢZᵢ  −  Σ_{(i,j)∈E} J_{ij}ZᵢZⱼ  −  Σ_{k∈S} λₖXₖ